rkh/sinatra-book/book/Routes.markdown

       <div><button type="submit">Destroy it</button></div>
     </form>

-Then, include the Rack::MethodOverride middleware into your app:
+Then, enable method overriding for your app:

     require 'sinatra'

-    use Rack::MethodOverride
+    enable :method_override

     delete '/destroy_it' do
       # destroy it